weaveworks/policy-agent/docs/development.md

 docker build . -t agent-test:{chart-version}
 ```

 Notice that the tag version needs to be the same as the helm chart version.
 You can give any name to the image.
-The version could be found on `/helm/Chart.yaml`
+The version could be found in `./helm/Chart.yaml`

 Now you have an image that can be added to your local cluster.
-This vary depending on which provider you are using.
+This varies depending on which provider you are using.

 If you are using `kind`: